Working with trade unions

 Advice on how to work effectively with trade unions

-The aim of this guide is to provide practical advice on working effectively with trade union, proactively making these relationships more partnership-based, and providing the conditions for unions to become an invested ally in your business.
+The aim of this guide is to provide practical advice on working effectively with trade unions, proactively making these relationships more partnership-based, and providing the conditions for unions to become an invested ally in your business.

-This page outlines the current legislation around working with trade unions that should still be followed until any changes come into force.
+This page outlines the current legislation that should still be followed until any changes come into force.
 We will update this page once any changes are enforced.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.